-But all my meme-ing aside, I have and always will have a heart for missions.
-Whether that be missions through my church, or medical missions hopefully in the near future, I’ve always felt called to serve and love those in need and I can think of no better place to begin my dream about missions than with Texas 4000.
+Aside from my hobbies, I have and always will have a heart for missions.
+Whether that be missions through the church or medical missions, I’ve always felt called to serve and love those in need, and I can think of no better place to begin my dream of serving others through Texas 4000.

-Texas 4000’s mission of spreading hope, knowledge, and charity is one the same as my ultimate goal of medical missions.
-At the end of the day, I aim to do the best I can to brighten someone’s day whether that be a cancer patient, someone who doesn’t have access to healthcare, or just someone who is having a rough day.
-And no matter the impact I leave, whether it be small or large, I just want to be able to say that I’ve fought the good fight and loved onto others as I would have wanted to be.
+Texas 4000’s mission of spreading hope, knowledge, and charity is the mission I have carried with me every day both inside and outside of Texas 4000.
+I aim to do the best I can to brighten someone else’s day, whether that be a cancer patient, someone who has limited accessibility or availability to healthcare, or anyone having a rough day.
+No matter the impact I leave, I want my actions to demonstrate that I’ve fought the good fight and loved onto others as I would have wanted to be.

 Why I Ride

 Please help me help others by giving whatever you can using the 'Donate Now' button.
-The more people that know about Texas 4000, the greater the impact in the fight against cancer, so please also spread the word by sharing my page with your friends and family.
+The more people who know about Texas 4000, the greater our impact in the fight against cancer, so please spread the word by sharing my page with your friends and family.
 Thank you in advance for your generosity, it means a lot!